knyar/nginx-lua-prometheus/README.md

 # Nginx exporter for Prometheus

-This is a lua module that can be used with Nginx to keep track of metrics and expose them on a separate web page that can be scraped by [prometheus](https://prometheus.io).
+This is a Lua module that can be used with Nginx to keep track of metrics and expose them on a separate web page that can be scraped by [prometheus](https://prometheus.io).

 ## Quick start guide

-You would need to install nginx package with lua support (`nginx-extras` on Debian) and make `prometheus.lua` available in your LUA_PATH (or just point `lua_package_path` to a directory with this git repo).
+You would need to install nginx package with lua support (`nginx-extras` on Debian) and make `prometheus.lua` available in your `LUA_PATH` (or just point `lua_package_path` to a directory with this git repo).

 To initialize the module, add the following to your `nginx.conf`.
 On Debian